-Hardware represents the physical and tangible components of the computer, i.e., the components that can be seen and touched.
+Hardware represents the physical and tangible components of a computer, i.e. the components that can be seen and touched.

 Relationship between Hardware and Software

-Mutually dependent.
-Both of them must work together to make computer produce a useful output.
+Hardware and software are mutually dependent on each other.
+Both of them must work together to make a computer produce a useful output.

 Software cannot be utilized without supporting hardware.

-Hardware without set of programs to operate upon cannot be utilized and is useless.
+Hardware without a set of programs to operate upon cannot be utilized and is useless.

 To get a particular job done on the computer, relevant software should be loaded into the hardware.